-Storage technology is predicted to become more affordable for both grid-scale and commercial and industrial (C&I) applications, enabling more organisations to make this technology an integral part of their energy strategy.
+Storage technology is predicted to become more affordable for both grid-scale and commercial and industrial (C&I) applications, enabling more organizations to make this technology an integral part of their energy strategy.
 Battery energy storage systems – especially when paired with on-site generation technologies like solar photovoltaic (PV) systems – deliver supply, price and carbon certainty.
-Integrated solutions like solar and storage help organisations accelerate their decarbonisation journey whilst taking control of their energy costs, especially during peak price times.
-For example, in the United States, studies are indicating a huge growth opportunity in solar and storage solutions as organisations realise the potential of this technology pairing, with installations expected to grow from 5% in 2019 to more than 25% in 2025, a massive growth in adoption.
+Integrated solutions like solar and storage help organizations accelerate their decarbonization journey while taking control of their energy costs and demand charges.
+Studies are indicating a huge growth opportunity in solar and storage solutions as organizations realize the potential of this technology pairing, with installations expected to grow from 5% in 2019 to more than 25% in 2025, a massive growth in adoption.

-Energy storage will also be a key enabler to electrify transport and respond to challenges that will arise as electric vehicle (EV) adoption increases.
+Energy storage will also be a key enabler to electrify transportation and respond to challenges that will arise as electric vehicle (EV) adoption increases.
 Growth in the EV market requires additional capacity from the grid, which will be challenging, especially during peak demand times.
-Providing energy storage near EV charging stations relieves pressure from the grid – and can even maximise the utilisation of local renewable sources.
+Providing energy storage near EV charging stations relieves pressure from the grid – and can even maximize the utilization of local renewable sources.

 Battery energy storage systems are usually designed for either short or long duration and for high-energy or high-power applications.
-Batteries are typically built for their intended use, so today, it is a challenge to design cost-effective battery energy storage systems that can serve multiple uses – such as providing energy during peak price times, maximising the value of intermittent renewable energy, providing ancillary services to the electric grid, or providing backup power.
+Batteries are typically built for their intended use, so today, it is a challenge to design cost-effective battery energy storage systems that can serve multiple uses – such as managing peak demand charges, maximizing the value of intermittent renewable energy, providing ancillary services to the electric grid, or providing backup power.

-An example of a battery built for a specific use is a vehicle battery, which now presents an issue as EV adoption grows.
-The amount of used vehicle batteries is increasing rapidly alongside the growth in EV adoption.
+An example of a battery built for a specific use is a car battery, which now presents an issue as EV adoption grows.
+The amount of used car batteries is increasing rapidly alongside the growth in EV adoption.
 Used batteries are being stored in warehouses, and issues with recycling inefficiencies are providing challenges from an electronic waste perspective.

 What if these batteries could be repurposed to yield a cost-effective, more environmentally sustainable solution?